 (os/lstat path &opt tab|key) Like os/stat, but don't follow symlinks.

 (os/mkdir path) Create a new directory.
 The path will be relative to the current directory if relative, otherwise it will be an absolute path.
-Returns true if the directory was create, false if the directoyr already exists, and errors otherwise.
+Returns true if the directory was created, false if the directory already exists, and errors otherwise.

 (os/mktime date-struct &opt local) Get the broken down date-struct time expressed as the number of seconds since January 1, 1970, the Unix epoch.
 Returns a real number.
 Date is given in UTC unless local is truthy, in which case the date is computed for the local timezone.
 Inverse function to os/date.